Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Different calibration of and SFR for Roman reference catalog and the Agora simulation

 \section{Different calibration of $M_{*}$ and SFR for \emph{Roman} reference catalog and the \textsc{Agora} simulation}

-In Figure \ref{fig:UM_vs_galacticus_prop}, we compare, for a redshift slice around z = 1.1, the host-halo mass and baryonic properties derived from \textsc{UniverseMachine} (for \textsc{Agora}) and \textsc{Galacticus} (for the \textsc{Roman} reference catalog).
-We present the distributions for the full \textsc{Agora} halo population alongside the flagged ELGs---identified via the characteristic bimodal sSFR distribution---and compare these to the raw and dust-filtered versions of the \textsc{Roman} reference mock catalog.
-While \textsc{Roman} exhibit a slight systematic shift toward higher M$_*$ and sSFR, our analysis demonstrates that these offsets do not significantly impact the analog matching's ability to recover the expected clustering bias of the \textsc{Roman} ELG sample.
+In Figure \ref{fig:UM_vs_galacticus_prop}, we compare, for a redshift slice around z = 1.1, the host-halo mass and baryonic properties of \textsc{UniverseMachine} (for \textsc{Agora}) and \textsc{Galacticus} (for the \textsc{Roman} reference catalog).
+We present the distributions for the full \textsc{Agora} halo population alongside the flagged ELGs-hosts and compare these to the raw and dust-filtered versions of the \emph{Roman} reference mock catalog.
+While \emph{Roman} exhibit a slight systematic shift toward higher M$_*$ and sSFR, our analysis demonstrates that these offsets do not significantly impact the \emph{analog matching}'s ability to recover the expected clustering of the \emph{Roman} ELG sample.